XSnelliusX/AR-Breakout-using-CV2/README.md

 # AR Breakout Game

-This repository contains an Augmented Reality (AR) version of the classic game **Breakout**.
+This repository contains an very basic Augmented Reality (AR) version of the classic game **Breakout**.
 In this version, the traditional static platform at the bottom of the screen is replaced by a dynamic, interactive platform—**your hand**!
 Specifically, a line is drawn between your thumb and index finger, allowing you to control the paddle in real-time.

 ## Features